-Where the input WS110 is active the MPU will record the event, cause the doors to re-open and refuse to close until the load is reduced, also the OLI output (Car Overload Indicator) will be on.
+Where the input WS110 is active the MPU will record the event and refuse to lock the doors until the load is reduced, also the OLI output (Car Overload Indicator) will be on.

 (11) [ENGN'R ATTENDED]

 See section 3.9.5.